 Samadi Sunday Market differs a bit from the other two because it focuses solely on fresh produce free from GMO and pesticides, drinks and snacks that are good for you, unique handmade items and different charitable products.
 In other words, this is the place for all things healthy, creative and sustainable.

 You’ll find various stalls featuring freshly baked goods, fruits and vegetables, homemade juices, jams, and organic coffees and chocolate.
 And don’t forget to try their little restaurant too, it’s the perfect place for a light but delicious breakfast or lunch.
 My favorite dishes are the grilled falafel bowl and the green wrap.
 Yum!

 If you want to support the local community while making healthier choices, then this vibrant market is the place to be.

 My market finds 😀

 I’m trying to bring the tropical vibe with me to Norway so I got several bohemian decor pieces for my future house.
 My mum bought the straw bag at Love Anchor for 200k / $15, she got the price down from 350k all by herself.
-I also got some bamboo straws, wooden salad servers and an amazing all natural face scrub.
+I also got some bamboo straws, wooden salad servers and an amazing all-natural face scrub.

 My favorite finds, however, are the super cute bandana I got for my friend’s dog and a scrunchie for myself from The Bali Bandana Project at Samadi.
 They give 25% of their proceeds towards sterilization and vaccination of dogs & cats, which is very much needed in Bali.
 I also got a bracelet made by women working for the Bali Street Moms Project.
-An amazing non-profit organization which empowers impoverished mothers by taking them and their children off the streets in Denpasar!
+An amazing non-profit organization that empowers impoverished mothers by taking them and their children off the streets in Denpasar!